 Biological, Fostered, or Adopted Siblings Can Get Along and Thrive.

-We are adding new content all the time and releasing new resources designed just for the siblings of foster and adopted kids.
+I am adding new content all the time designed just for the siblings of foster and adopted kids.

 Raising a blended family of biological, fostered, and adopted children can exhaust the most resilient of parents.

-We get that and we are here to help.
+I get that and I am here to help.

-We are pleased to offer you a variety of free resources, including video, audio, and written!
+I am happy to offer you a variety of free resources, including video, podcasts, and articles!

 Harness the power of parents like you who "get it."